 The processing time depends on the type of material submitted.
 For all published articles, we have to conduct a rights review to ascertain that your publisher allows us to redistribute it freely (Sherpa / RoMEO is a useful tool to search for many publishers' restrictions).
 Publisher policies vary, but unfortunately, many have very restrictive rules, and we may not be able to re-publish your article at all.

-You can help us by selecting publishers with liberal IR policies (Sherpa / RoMEO “Green” publishers), or by using an addendum (one good resource is the Science Commons Scholar's Copyright Addendum) to your author agreements.
+You can help us by selecting publishers with liberal IR policies (Sherpa / RoMEO “Green” publishers), or by using an addendum (such as the SPARC Addendum or the Science Commons Scholar's Copyright Addendum) to your author agreements.
 Using an addendum for all works of scholarship will allow for a more simple and streamlined process when depositing your work into DigitalGeorgetown or another open access repository.
 Read more about publisher addendums and authors' rights on our scholarly communications webpages.